Creative Problem Solving in Groups Using PRISM

 - No show on the scheduled date, a full course fee will be levied.
 For government-funded course, a full course fee before funding will be charged.

-- Participants who have achieved at least 75% attendance and sat for all required assessments
+- Participants who have achieved at least 75% attendance and passed all required assessments.

-4. Notice of change in participant’s name must be given in writing, not less than 5 days before the course commencement date.
+7. Notice of change in participant’s name must be given in writing, 1no less than 5 days prior to course commencement.

 8. SMF reserves the right to change the venue, cancel or postpone the event without prior notice and full refund will be given under such circumstances.
 Such modifications shall become effective immediately upon the posting thereof.
 Please approach your account manager for more queries.